 The Aryabal Buddhist Meditation Center is located on a steep hill.There is a loooong walking path started from the entrance along the hill.
-Sign stands with Buddhist stories drawing and explanation in Mongolian and English were set beside the path.
+Sign stands with Buddhist stories drawing and explanation in Mongolian and English are set beside the path.
 On the way to the temple, visitors can have self-mediation and reflection by those stories.
 In the middle of the path , we saw a huge wheel with numbers on it.
-Visitor can get a number by rotating this wheel and find the corresponding Buddhist stories.
+By rotating the wheel, visitors can get a number matching with a corresponding Buddhist stories.

-Continued the mediation path, there is a set of steer stairs leading to the main temple.
+Continued the mediation path, we saw a set of steer stairs leading to the main temple.
 The rock above is with Buddhism paintings.
 I really wonder how they drew on rock in this height.Amazing!
 The temple is small but delicate.
 You can see colorful carvings and drawings about life after death and rebirth which are believed by Buddhists.
 Prayer wheels are around the temple.
-People there believed that by spinning a wheel in the correct direction will have the same meritorious effect as orally reciting the prayers.
+People there believe that by spinning a wheel in the correct direction will have the same meritorious effect as orally reciting the prayers.

 My final note..